Dr Alex Louise Pearl

 Profile

-I obtained a first-class undergraduate degree in Law from Leeds University, before completing a master’s in International and European Human Rights Law for which I received the highest marks ever awarded by the School of Law.
-I received the ‘School of Law Teaching and Research Scholarship’ to undertake my doctoral research.
+I obtained a first-class undergraduate degree in Law from Leeds University, before completing a Master’s in International and European Human Rights Law for which I received the highest marks ever awarded by the School of Law.
+I was awarded the ‘School of Law Teaching and Research Scholarship’ to undertake my doctoral research.

 My PhD research involved a sociolegal examination of how support can help mitigate the legal, policy and practical challenges facing adults with cognitive impairments in managing their financial lives.
 Developing a novel approach to capability theory, I worked with disabled people, leading support provider organisations and the banking sector to explore the impact of diverse and overlapping spheres of legal and policy regulation on the financial experiences of disabled people.
 My research addresses issues around mental capacity law, support provision, the social care and benefits system, equality and non-discrimination law, access to banking and the operation of contractual relations.